bbachrach/Historical_Multifam_Supply/README.md

 pluto.aug <- pluto.aug.hold %>%
   left_join(AGdata.df
             ,by="BBL") %>%
+  ## Using the year of APPDate in some circumstances where Conversion Year is not available
   mutate(ConversionYear = ifelse(
+    ## if the observation is a condo or conversion year is missing
     Type %in% "condo" & is.na(ConversionYear)
+    ## check that it was not previously a condo
     ,ifelse(
+      ## Lot in APPBBL is not four digits
       nchar(
         (str_sub(
           gsub(".*_","",APPBBL)
           ,start=1
           ,end=-1
         ))!=4 &
+          ## Lot in APPBBL does not start with 75
           str_sub(
             gsub(".*_","",APPBBL)
             ,start=1